leonelllagumbay/strapi_reusable_plugins/plugins/sso-azure-ad-basic/README.md

 This will work both for admin and API users.

-For API users, in the client pass the ssoToken (token returned after logging in to Cognito) to /verifyTokenAPIUser endpoint.
+For API users, in the client pass the azureToken (token returned after logging in from Azure) to /verifyTokenAPIUser endpoint.

 # Supported Strapi versions: